dnfodjo/DJI_TensaFlow_Swift/README.md

 Build the project.
 (There should be no errors)

 Run on Device.
-Once you begin running this will show up the first time (follow those instructions):
+Once you begin running this might show up the first time (follow those instructions):

 Verify the Developer App certificate for your account is trusted on your device.
 Open Settings on Daniel’s iPhone and navigate to General -> Device Management, then select your Developer App certificate to trust it.

-Sign Up.
-Then you can use those credentials every time you login
+Run your code.
+Once open Sign Up (you can use those credentials every time you login)

 Your good to go